top of page

 White elephant meets white mouse

-by Gil Dye Needlelace wih bobbin lace blanket (elephant) 10cmx10cmx10cm
+by Gil Dye Needlelace elephant, bobbin lace blanket Winner of Miniature award in the 2013 Lace Guild 'Contrasts' exhibition 10cmx10cmx10cm

 Saffron fan